Adidas TERREX Adventure Race

 So you've probably trained for a running event before, probably trained for a swimming event or a triathlon before.
-The key difference with swimrun racing is that you will be racing with a partner in unusual attire, in the water, out the water, repeat.
+The key difference with swimrun racing is that you may be racing with a partner, in unusual attire, in the water, out the water, repeat.

-Train with your partner if you can.
-If you can't then not to worry, you'll just have to treat the first third of your swimrun race as training... this can go well, and it can go very wrong.
-It's all great learning.
+For teams, best practice is to train with your partner, if you can.
+If you can't then not to worry, you'll just have to treat the first third of your swimrun race as training - this can go well, and it can go very wrong.

 Next up is to try swimming, transitioning and running with a tow system.
-Coming from a kayaking and white water perspective I was initially very reluctant to tether myself to someone else in the water with lots of other potentially crazy swimmers!
-The old "water and ropes don't mix" adage is forever present.
-It's a bit of a "fixed mindset" adage... swimrun however is undoubtedly a growth mindset endeavour.
+Coming from a kayaking and white water perspective I was initially very reluctant to tether myself to someone else in the water, now I wouldn't have it any other way.

 Something that might catch newcomers out is you get given a race bib to race in.
 This makes unzipping and peeling down your wetsuit slightly more awkward, and will add a little extra drag on your swim.